jef42371/Customizable-AI-Chatbot/README.md

 Replace each placeholder with the respective API key provided by the service.

+### Chatbot Avatar Customization

+This is optional, but you can customize the chatbot's avatar by replacing the image file in the `public` directory.
+The default avatar is located at `public/ai-logo.png`.
+You can replace it with your own image file, ensuring that the new file has the same name and format.

+Additionally, you can customize the web app's favicon by replacing the file at `app/favicon.ico`.
+This will change the icon that appears in the browser tab when users visit your chatbot.

+> Note: The recommended image size for the avatar is 512x512 pixels, and the recommended size for the favicon is 32x32 pixels.
+An image with a transparent background is preferred for both.

 _**That's it!
-You have successfully customized your AI chatbot to match your preferences.
+You have now successfully customized your AI chatbot to match your preferences.
 Feel free to explore additional customization options as needed.**_

 ---